Why Do Holding Tanks Smell?

 Water is a natural barrier for sewage gasses.
 In your home toilet you have a trap that keeps water in the line at all times preventing the sewer gas from seeping into your home.
 Not only does sewer gas smell terrible, it is also dangerous and can be damaging to your health if you allow it to seep into your RV.

 To ensure no tank odors seep into your RV always keep a few inches of water in the toilet bowl whenever you are parked.
 Obviously, you will want to flush the water from your toilet before traveling so the water in the bowl doesn't splash out.
-This is a big part of our Guidelines For Proper Black Water Care.
+This is a big part of The Unique Method.

 Ensure your vents are working correctly